geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 Spatial indexing
 ================

-When you are asking about a spatial relationship (a so called spatial predicate) between a set of geometries A and a geometry B (or a set of them), you can naively check if a geometry B against any geometry in a set A. However, as you can imagine, that is not the most performant way
+When you are asking about a spatial relationship (a so-called spatial predicate) between a set of geometries A and a geometry B (or a set of them), you can naively check if a geometry B against any geometry in a set A. However, as you can imagine, that is not the most performant way